 As we live in a busy world, it is now time to conclude.

 Librarians were already there to bring order to what Gutenberg and his successors imprinted.
 Librarians were there to organise the first city libraries, and to tirelessly promote public reading to generations of young and old readers.
-Librarians are still there to deal with stacks of books, newspapers, magazines, journals, images, photos, films, diskettes, CDs, CD-ROMs, DVDs, web pages, text files, audio files, video files, ebooks and other digital documents, while checking the library’s emails, and responding to comments pouring in under their latest blog post and their latest tweet.
+Librarians are still there to deal with stacks of books, ebooks, newspapers, magazines, journals, images, photos, films, diskettes, CDs, CD-ROMs, DVDs, web pages, text files, audio files and video files, while checking the library’s emails, and responding to comments pouring in under their latest blog post and their latest tweet.

 Given so many documents and so many formats, the task has become more and more challenging every day.
 But librarians have been there for five centuries, and they will still be there for a long time to come.